jhannah/jayflaunts/_posts/2015-01-12-anarcho-capitalism.md

 What's the point of government?
 What's it good at?
 Bad at?
 Is democracy all it's cracked up to be?

-Join Alec and Jay for a fascinating exploration of alternative governance.
+Join [Alec Larsen](https://twitter.com/anarchocurious) and Jay for a fascinating exploration of alternative governance.
 Or lack thereof. :)

 * [AnCap Omaha](http://www.meetup.com/AnCap-Omaha/)
 * [NPR Planet Money podcast: Keynes Vs. Hayek](http://www.npr.org/blogs/money/2011/10/28/141802704/the-friday-podcast-keynes-vs-hayek)